Cameras Work and Why

 In fact a recent long term study commissioned by the Royal Automobile Club Foundation for Motoring Ltd in the UK entitled Speed Camera Effectiveness ( 1.2mb), a review of evidence by Richard Allsop, indicates how very effective fixed and mobile cameras can be.
 The RAC Foundation for Motoring Ltd is a charity which explores the economic, mobility, safety and environmental issues relating to roads and responsible road users.
 Independent and authoritative research, carried out for the public benefit, is central to the Foundation’s activities.

-A recent research report by the Curtin-Monash Accident Research Centre on the WA Police Red-light speed cameras, completed in May 2012, has revealed that for the sites reviewed the new cameras have reduced:
+A research report by the Curtin-Monash Accident Research Centre on the WA Police Force Red-light speed cameras, completed in May 2012, has revealed that for the sites reviewed the new cameras have reduced: